Hosted by Dr. Shalon’s Maternal Action Project

 Why It Matters

-Georgia has one of the highest maternal mortality rates in the country.
-Black women are more than twice as likely to die from pregnancy-related causes.
-We’re gathering to change that.
+The United States continues to face one of the highest maternal mortality rates among developed nations.
+Black women are more than twice as likely to die from pregnancy-related causes—and countless others survive but carry the physical and emotional scars of traumatic birthing experiences.

 How You Can Engage